 Accelerate your Embedded GUI development and test

 This is a brief introduction to tools and design methods that can accelerate your GUI program development and test, which are all supported by the RAMTEX GUI display driver library products.

 The GUI C source library modules are completely processor and platform independent.
 Only the I/O hardware operations really matter.
 This fact opens for use of a number of efficient methods to accelerate your Embedded GUI development.

 Take advantage of PC mode development and test

-Concept: Complete the logical and visual test of your "embedded" GUI application on the PC before first, before moving the (fully logical tested) GUI C (or C++) source code to the target processor.
+Concept: Complete the logical and visual test of your "embedded" GUI application on the PC first, before moving the (fully logical tested) GUI C (or C++) source code to the target processor.

-Both the display controller simulator included with all display driver libraries, and the IOTester tool, take advantage of this C source code portability to provide developers with a faster way to development AND test embedded GUI software, simply by make use of common efficient, and often free, PC program development tools.
+The display controller simulator is included with all display driver libraries.
+Both the display controller simulator tool, and the IOTester tool, take advantage of this C source code portability to provide developers with a faster way to development AND test embedded GUI software, simply by make use of common efficient, and often free, PC program development tools.

 Some advantages with PC mode development: